 The announcement was made in a statement sent from CCSD athletic director Tim Jackson.

-“The District will not participate in any Season 2 Fall sports, which include cross country, football, girls golf, soccer, tennis, girls volleyball and middle school basketball for the 2020-2021 school year.
-As a reminder, all schools are to remain closed for athletic purposes,” the statement said.
+“The district will not participate in any season 2 fall sports, which include cross country, football, girls golf, soccer, tennis, girls volleyball and middle school basketball for the 2020-2021 school year.
+As a reminder, all schools are to remain closed for athletic purposes,” the statement read.

 “I was shocked,” Thompson said.
 “We got that just before we came on.
 We don’t speak for them.
 That was an announcement on their part and did not have any impact on what we talked about (during the briefing).”

-Thompson announced that the NIAA is recommending that the regular season schedules be vacated in the sports of basketball and wrestling, simply because if those sports were allowed there would be little time for the necessary practices to be conducted and get a season in by the end of the winter sports competition window, which is Feb.
+Thompson announced that the NIAA is recommending that the regular season schedules be vacated in basketball and wrestling, simply because if those sports were permitted to play there would be little time for the necessary practices to be conducted and get a season in by the end of the winter competition window, which is Feb.
 20.

-And forget about winter sports being permitted during the dates allocated to the fall and spring seasons.
+And forget about winter sports being permitted during the dates allocated to the fall or spring sea sons.